rabeeanaseer/sales-performance-bigquery-dashboard/README.md

 </div>

 > **TL;DR:** I modeled a flat retail transaction export into a governed star schema on BigQuery, wrote production-style SQL to validate revenue KPIs, and built an executive dashboard that surfaces where the business is growing, where margin is eroding, and which customers actually drive lifetime value.
+Every number below was produced by actually running the SQL in this repo against loaded data — not hand-typed — see [Data & Validation](#-data--validation).

+> **Data note:** The dataset (`/data`) is a seeded, reproducible synthetic dataset structurally identical to the well-known Global Superstore dataset (same star-schema shape, same category/region/segment conventions), generated because this repo needed data that ships with the project rather than requiring a separate download.
+Swapping in the real Global Superstore CSV requires no schema changes — see [How to Reproduce](#-how-to-reproduce).

 <div align="center">